Guide

 But how do you know if your property is meeting expectations?

 Ask your guests!
-Guest feedback is an invaluable tool to understand if the experience = expectations.
-You can understand how guests’ perceptions matched their hotel experience using qualitative and quantitative feedback.
+Guest feedback is an invaluable tool for determining whether you’re meeting guest expectations.
+Using qualitative and quantitative feedback, you can understand how guests’ perceptions matched their hotel experience.

 Using guest messaging solutions, satisfaction surveys can be sent to guests mid and post-stay.
-We recommend sending out surveys before a guest’s stay is complete in case guest service recovery is required so you can catch a bad review before it happens.
+We recommend sending out surveys before a guest’s stay is complete in case guest service recovery is required so you can catch a bad review before it happens (and follow-up with the proper measures).

 The following guest satisfaction surveys can be used to collect feedback: